 If you have an urgent enquiry you can contact us using the online enquiry form .
 We will assess and respond to urgent matters as quickly as possible.
 Please note that responses may take longer than usual.

-We will provide further updates on this page when they become available.
+We’ll continue to provide further updates on this page as they become available.

 Amendments to the Working with Children Act 2005

 As part of the Children Legislation Amendment Act 2019, amendments to the Working with Children Act 2005 (the Act) came into effect on 10 December 2019.

 The government is working to protect all Victorian children from harm, and the reforms strengthen protections under the Act by limiting the appeal rights of adults charged with, or found guilty of, the most serious offences.